iamshadmirza/BlogsByShad/blogs/deep-linking/dynamic-linking-via-firebase.md

 }
 ```
 * Sync Project and we are done.
 Let's move on to section 2.

+If you're running into some dependency issues then `Migrate to AndroidX`.
+Check **How to solve dependency issues** at the end of this article.
 > See [official docs](https://rnfirebase.io/docs/v5.x.x/links/android#Configure-Android-Project) for updated method.
 # Test Dynamic Link on the device